Overview

 Formerly Managing Director of Guinness Cameroon and Finance Director of Guinness Africa, Brian, since his return to the UK, uses his core finance skills, to support charitable organisations on a part time basis.
 He has been with WFN since 2010 and acts as Treasurer/Finance Manager/Trustee of six other charities, several on a voluntary basis.
 An FCA, he qualified as a chartered accountant in 1975.

-Carol Roussel – HEAD OF Media relations
+Carol Roussel – HEAD OF MEDIA

 Carol leads media relations for WFN with the aim of building the charity’s profile and that of our winners in the national and international press.
 She joins the team from a background in business journalism across Europe, the US and Asia.
 She has worked as a staff journalist at The Daily Telegraph, Bloomberg News in Tokyo and Paris and BBC Radio Four and 5 Live as well as an independent writer in New York.
 Her work has also been published in The Economist and the International New York Times.

-GEORGIE WHITE – HEAD OF PARTNERSHIPS
+Lisa Wheeler – HEAD OF GRANTS

 Whitley Awards Judging Panel

-ANDREW TERRY – DIRECTOR OF CONSERVATION & POLICY, ZSL
+DR ANDREW TERRY – DIRECTOR OF CONSERVATION & POLICY, ZSL

-Andrew Terry joined ZSL as Director of Conservation and Policy in 2019 to oversee delivery of ZSL’s conservation work in the UK and internationally.
+Andrew joined ZSL as Director of Conservation and Policy in 2019 to oversee delivery of ZSL’s conservation work in the UK and internationally.
 He leads a team of 240 staff working across challenging landscapes and seascapes to restore species and find sustainable solutions for people and wildlife to thrive.
 Andrew joined ZSL following an 11-year career as Head of Conservation Programmes and UK Development at the Durrell Wildlife Conservation Trust, where he was responsible for co-developing Durrell’s global strategy to ensure measurable conservation impact on the ground.
 Prior to this, Andrew served as a scientific advisor and programme coordinator for IUCN’s European Programme based in Brussels.

 EDWARD WHITLEY, OBE – CHAIRPERSON OF TRUSTEES AND FOUNDER, WFN